Rollbit vs Stake

 That is not enough for a player trying to decide where to deposit.

-A strong comparison between Rollbit and Stake has to answer the things that really matter after signup:
+A strong comparison between Rollbit and Stake has to answer the questions that matter after signup:

 • which one is safer to use over time